astepanenko-turkiye/uFRAME/README.md

 Micro PHP-framework for SPA web and console applications

+* contains no router: `URL paths` are routed to controllers and actions directly by `kebab-case` to `camelCase` or `PascalCase` convertion
+* supports `GZIP`, `ZLIB`, and `BZIP2` formats for compression of ingress (to be used **only with trusted clients**) and egress data
 * contains Telegram class (with non-blocking `Telegram::sendNonBlocking` method) to enable basic monitoring and notification functionality quickly
-* supports `GZIP`, `ZLIB`, and `BZIP2` formats for compression of ingress (to be used **only with trusted clients**) and egress data

 ### How do I get set up? ###